orbcode/orbuculum/README.md

 This is V1.10 in progress.

+* orbuculum now processes simple ISYNC messages, reporting them as type 8 in the hwevent fifo.
 * ocbcat can now read directly from a file.
 * orbcat and orbuculum can both terminate reading from a file when it's exhaused with the `-e` option.
 * Core parsing routines have been moved into a library, liborb.a...for now see orbuculum.c for examples of how to use them.